colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-tables/formulas-for-table-columns.md

 sidebar_position: 190
 ---

-# Functions for table columns
+# Formulas for table columns

 You may want to reduce the number of columns to a given value.